Divyanshu-rajpoot/Divyanshu-rajpoot/README.md

 ## 🤝 Connect with Me:

 - 📧 Feel free to reach out for collaborations or discussions.
+- Connect with me on Github Or LinkedIn.

 ## 🌈 Fun Facts:

 - "Code, Create, Contribute - the three Cs that drive my journey in tech!"
-- My Biggest Motivation - "To bring change."
+- My Biggest Motivation - "To bring change & to build Something ".
 - Let's code the future together! 🚀✨